fr wk4

 Photo Safari

-Day 1: Getting to Sukkuk and learning about the camp
+Day 1: Arriving at Sukkuk Camp and learning about the camp

 Journée de départ vers Tursujuq